david072/funcially/README.md

 ## Building

-1. Clone the project with `git clone https://github.com/david072/calculator`
+1. Clone the project with `git clone https://github.com/david072/axioma`
-2. `cd calculator`
+2. `cd axioma`
-3. Run the CLI version with `cargo run -p cli` or the GUI version with `cargo run -p gui`
+3. Run the CLI version with `cargo run -p cli`, the GUI version with `cargo run -p gui`

 To pass arguments to the CLI, use `cargo run -p cli -- <args>`